sinemturkcu/sinemturkcu/README.md

 <h1 align="center">Hi 👋, I'm Sinem</h1>
-<h3 align="center">I am a 4th year student at Eskişehir Technical University, Department of Computer Engineering.
-After graduation, I want to work as a Full Stack Developer.
+<h3 align="center">I am a fourth-year student at Eskişehir Technical University, Department of Computer Engineering.
+After graduation, I want to work as a Backend Developer.
 I attend training in this field and develop projects using new technologies.</h3>

 - 🌱 I’m currently learning **backend technologies**
 - 🔭 I’m currently working on **Ticket Application**